 A large-scale simulation often must be restarted multiple times in order to run to completion.
 It may be interrupted due to a failure, or it may be interrupted due to time limits imposed by the resource scheduler.
 We use the term allocation to refer to an assigned set of compute resources that are available to the user for a period of time.
 A resource manager typically assigns an id to each resource allocation, which we refer to as the allocation id.
 SCR uses the allocation id in some directory and file names.
 Within an allocation, a user may execute a simulation one or more times.
 We call each execution a run.
 For MPI applications, each run corresponds to a single invocation of mpirun or its equivalent.
 Finally, multiple allocations may be required to complete a given simulation.
-We refer to this series of one or more allocations as a job.
-To summarize, one or more runs occur within an allocation, and one or more allocations occur within a job.
+We refer to this series of one or more allocations occur within an allocation, and one or more allocations occur within a job.